 Conduct Risk Management

 Conduct risk is defined as the risk that the Group's behavior in providing financial services causes customer detriment and/or damages the integrity of financial markets.
-Conduct risk is a cross-taxonomy risk type since it may arise when other ERM taxonomy risks materialize.
+Conduct may arise as part of the management of other risk types.